The Story of Joy

 I knew if I started, I would be sobbing in a theatre and everyone would hear me.

-I missed Gram so much.
+I missed her so much.

 And she would want me to be happy.
-She would want me to go for it, too.
+She would want me to go for it too.

 At the time, I was just promoted to a new role at work.
 I was a curriculum coordinator, leading a team of educators within the school board.
 I finally felt like I had a voice at a senior leadership table.
 I wanted to have a say in what was happening for kids and how we supported kids and educators.
 And yet something felt off.